pileus-cloud/cost-onboarding/aws-linked/README.md

 - **ExternalId**: (Required) External ID provided by Anodot.
 - **StackSetName**: (Optional) The name of the CloudFormation StackSet.
 Default is `AnodotLinkedAccountTest`.

+# Recursive version ( awsLinkedAccOnboardRecursive.yaml )

+### Lambda Function: `GetRootIdLambda`
+- **Description**: Retrieves the root ID of the AWS Organization using the `organizations:list_roots` API.
+- **Runtime**: Python 3.11
+- **Timeout**: 30 seconds
+- **IAM Role**: The Lambda function is granted permissions to query the AWS Organizations API (`organizations:ListRoots`) via the `LambdaExecutionRole`.

+### IAM Role: `LambdaExecutionRole`
+- **Description**: An IAM role that allows the Lambda function to assume the necessary permissions to query the AWS Organizations API.

+### Custom Resource: `GetOrganizationRootId`
+- **Description**: Calls the Lambda function (`GetRootIdLambda`) to obtain the root ID of the AWS Organization.
+The root ID is later used to target all accounts under the organization for StackSet deployment.

+### StackSet: `AnodotAccountsStackSet`
+- **Description**: Creates a CloudFormation StackSet that deploys an IAM role to all accounts within the AWS Organization.
+- **Target**: All accounts under the organization, identified by the root ID.
+- **Template URL**: A predefined CloudFormation template hosted on S3 (`PileuseOnboardingCFT.json`) will be deployed to each account.
+- **Auto Deployment**: Enabled, so any new accounts added to the organization will automatically receive the IAM role.

+## Template Explanation

+### Lambda for Retrieving Root ID
+- **GetRootIdLambda**: This Lambda function fetches the root ID of your AWS Organization, which is necessary to target all accounts in the StackSet.

+### StackSet Creation
+- **AnodotAccountsStackSet**: This resource creates a StackSet that deploys the IAM role for Anodot across all accounts in the AWS Organization.
+The IAM role will allow Anodot to assume the role for cross-account access.

+### Deployment
+- The StackSet is deployed to all accounts under the organization using the root ID retrieved by the Lambda function.
+- **AutoDeployment** is enabled to ensure that any new accounts added to the Organization will automatically receive the IAM role.

+## Key Features
+- **Automated Account Linking**: Automatically deploys the required IAM role to all accounts in the AWS Organization.
+- **Auto Deployment**: Ensures new accounts in the Organization automatically receive the IAM role.
+- **Customizable StackSet**: Allows customization of the StackSet name and other properties as needed.

+# Version with a selection of accounts ( awsLinkedAccOnboard.yaml  )

 ## Resources

 - **LambdaExecutionRole**: